pratikgk45/Auto-Test-Case-Checker/README.md

 ----------
 Suppose you want to participate or want to solve problems in http://codeforces.com/contest/1155

-* Navigate to main directory and run 'gen' command.
+* Navigate to repository and run 'gen' command.
 * Enter Contest ID (say 1155 for this contest).
 * If contest is not started yet, program will terminate.
 * If started, it will create folder "cf_"contest_id (say cf_1155) containing empty test case folder and ver.sh script.